jlettvin/Greased-Grep/README.md

 but code simplification merits this choice.

 ### TODO
-* TODO fix that the final arg is a directory, otherwise synopsis.
 * TODO find bug for when m_table is not reserved
 * TODO report "permission denied"
-* TODO measure performance agains fgrep/ack/ag
+* TODO measure performance against fgrep/ack/ag
 * TODO continue search as long as the target stream matches

 <hr />